This guide provides a step-by-step overview of deploying a program on Sonic SVM. Familiarity with command-line tools is necessary.

 With Anchor

-If you have the Anchor CLI installed, you can deploy your program with the following command.
+If the Anchor CLI is installed, you can deploy your program with the following command.
 This handles the deployment automatically.

 anchor deploy